If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 ---|

-Super Mario Advance is the first game in the Advance series and is a complete remake of Super Mario Bros.
-2 and not, contrary to popular belief, merely a port of the All-Stars version of the game.
-Though certainly similar to All-Stars, using most of the same assets, as a GBA launch title Advance has several new features added to show off the 32-bit system, like voice acting and a LOT of sprite scaling and rotation.
+Super Mario Advance is the first game in the Advance series and a complete remake of Super Mario Bros.
+2. It is not, contrary to popular belief, merely a port of the All-Stars version: though certainly similar, using most of the same assets, as a GBA launch title, Advance has several new features added to show off the 32-bit system, like voice acting and a lot of sprite scaling and rotation.
+It also incorporates a few elements from BS Super Mario USA, such as the scoring system.
+In addition to the updated Super Mario Bros.
+2, this package includes a special version of the original Mario Bros. arcade game.

-The game serves as a bit of a follow-up to Super Mario Bros.
+The game serves as a follow-up to Super Mario Bros.
 Deluxe, a Game Boy Color game that remixed the first Super Mario game in very similar ways.

 Contents